 Gesture detectors use elements from infrared light technology and photodetectors to enable a digital screen to observe hand gestures by applying machine learning technology.
 They work with smartphones.

 Why Is It Important to Have a Motion Sensor Alarm?

 Motion sensors are resourceful and easily installed.
-They can be placed at vulnerable points of your house or apartment and help you sleep safe and sound.
+They can be placed at vulnerable points of your office or house and help you sleep safe and sound.
 Since they are small and not as detectable as video surveillance systems, intruders are less capable of locating and disabling them.

 What Are the Various Types of Motion Sensors?